olta-art/editions-subgraph/README.md

 **Warning: this subgraph indexes smart-contracts that are still in development, it is likely there will be breaking changes**

+~~Explore the mumbai subgraph [here](https://api.thegraph.com/subgraphs/name/olta-art/olta-editions-mumbai/graphql)~~

-Explore the mumbai subgraph [here](https://api.thegraph.com/subgraphs/name/olta-art/olta-editions-mumbai/graphql)
+Explore the mumbai subgraph [https://api.thegraph.com/subgraphs/name/olta-art/mumbai-v1/graphql](https://api.thegraph.com/subgraphs/name/olta-art/mumbai-v1)

 **hint:**

     clicking the explorer button in the top left allows you to quickly construct queries.
 The docs button on the top right gives you more detailed explanation of the schema

-deployment details and logs can be found [here](https://thegraph.com/hosted-service/subgraph/olta-art/olta-editions-mumbai)
+deployment details and logs can be found [here](https://thegraph.com/hosted-service/subgraph/olta-art/mumbai-v1)

 ---
 ## How to setup locally